Będargowo, Police County

 Będargowo is a village in the administrative district of Gmina Kołbaskowo, within Police County, West Pomeranian Voivodeship, in north-western Poland, close to the German border.
 It lies approximately 19 km south-west of Police and 11 km west of the regional capital Szczecin.

-For the history of the region, see History of Pomerania.
+History

+During World War II, on 8 February 1945, the village was the site of a stopover during the German-organised march of some 6,000 Polish prisoners of war from the Oflag II-D camp headed westwards.